ManchesterJavaCommunity/jmanc/index.md

 JManc is inspired by the [LJC Unconference](https://www.ljcunconf.co.uk/) and [JCrete®](http://www.jcrete.org/), arguably the best Java unconference in the world.
 JManc Unconference is a member of [The JUnconference Alliance](https://junconf.org).

-The event is brought to you by the [Manchester Java Community](https://www.meetup.com/manchesteruk-java-community/) in association with [Auto Trader](https://careers.autotrader.co.uk) and [ECOM](http://www.ecomrecruitment.com/).
+The event is brought to you by the [Manchester Java Community](https://www.meetup.com/manchesteruk-java-community/) in association with [Autotrader](https://careers.autotrader.co.uk) and [ECOM](http://www.ecomrecruitment.com/).

 ---